 University Services assists the international University community so that it can focus on research, teaching, studying and public engagement.
 University Services provides services in a user-oriented and resource-efficient manner to support the completion of the University’s core duties.
-University Services is headed by the director of administration, and its six sectors and the Operations Management unit are responsible for the operations.
+University Services is headed by the director of administration, and its seven sectors and the Operations Management unit are responsible for the operations.

 The director of administration, who supports the rector in the management of general University administration, is responsible for the efficient, economical and effective functioning of the University’s administrative operations.